TranLe05/TranLe05/README.md

 - 👀 I’m interested in drawing and creating sth
 - 🌱 I’m currently learning Computer Science
 - 📫 How to reach me tranle18505@gmail.com
-- ⚡ Fun fact: not much
+- ⚡ Fun fact: I love listening to music, playing with dogs and travelling with my family
+- 📌 I would like to be a Front-end Developer